Obliviatum/ObliCogs/README.md

 To add this repo to your instance please do: `[p]repo add ObliCogs https://github.com/Obliviatum/ObliCogs/`

 ## About Cogs
-Once you have added ObliCogs to your instance you're free to add the following cogs.
+Once you have added ObliCogs to your instance you're free to install the following cogs.

 ### Matchmaking
 This cog allows members to ping other members for a certain game @role and limits the amount usage with a given cooldown.